Peer Support

 What is Peer Support?

 Peer support is about coming together with people who share similar experiences.
-Our groups are led by trained Peer Support Workers, assisted by Peer Supporters - all of whom are neurodivergent themselves.
-This means you’ll be supported by people who genuinely “get it” and can offer both emotional and practical support from a place of lived experience.
+Our groups are facilitated by trained Peer Support Workers, many of whom are neurodivergent themselves.
+Whilst it is not a clinical therapy, this means you’ll be supported by people who genuinely “get it” and can offer both emotional and practical support from a place of lived experience.

 Our Approach